Roots and Radishes

 Grated parmesan, lemons, garlic, Greek yogurt, anchovies packed in olive oil, salt, pepper, and olive oil.

-• Whole milk Greek yogurt - The full fat taste of whole milk Greek yogurt is a great replacement for egg yolk or mayo base of a traditional Caesar.
-I love the taste of of Fage and Siggi's plain whole milk yogurts.
+• Whole milk Greek yogurt - The taste of whole milk Greek yogurt is really important here!
+We're swapping it into for a traditionally mayo-based dressing, so maintaining some richness really makes a difference.
+I love the taste of Siggi's plain whole milk yogurts.

 • Anchovy - We'll blend up an anchovy into this Caesar dressing to achieve its classic salty, umami taste.
 (Don't worry, nothing fishy about these flavors!)